News & Blogs

 by EmergeOrtho

 How Long Does a Sprained Ankle Take To Heal?
+A Comprehensive Guide

 Ankle sprains are one of the most common orthopedic injuries.
-Each year, thousands (of sprained ankles are treated by the EmergeOrtho-Triangle Region Foot & Ankle specialists and by our orthopedic urgent care providers.
-If you experience a rolled ankle, you may ask, “How long does a sprained ankle take to heal?”
+Each year, thousands of sprained ankles are treated by the EmergeOrtho-Triangle Region Foot & Ankle specialists and by our orthopedic urgent care providers.
+If you experience a rolled ankle, you may ask, “How long does a sprained ankle take to heal?

 In many cases, these ankle injuries will heal with conservative treatments.
 For more serious injuries, pain, swelling, or instability may persist.
 In that event, more intensive treatment options may be needed.